-Originally named La Greda and later changed to La Union, in 1936 the town's name was changed yet again to Pisco Elqui.
-This last change of name was made to reinforce Chile's claim, disputed by Peru, to be the country of origin of the Pisco Sour, Chile’s national drink.
+Named initially La Greda and later changed to La Union, the town's name was changed again to Pisco Elqui in 1936.
+This last name change was made to reinforce Chile's claim, disputed by Peru, to be the country of origin of the Pisco Sour, Chile's national drink.

-The Elqui Valley is considered the most commercially viable wine-producing region of northern Chile.
-The region’s vineyards extend from the Pacific Ocean in the west to the Andes Mountains in the east and rise to an elevation of 2,000 m (6,500 ft) above sea level.
+The Elqui Valley is considered northern Chile's most commercially viable wine-producing region.
+The region's vineyards extend from the Pacific Ocean in the west to the Andes Mountains in the east and rise to 2,000 m (6,500 ft).

 Wine production began here in the 1990s when Chilean wine producers began to look at potential viticulture sites outside the Chilean Central Valley.
-Since then, many hectares of vines have been planted, mostly along the river valley, where grape growers have access to high-quality water for irrigation.
+Since then, many hectares of vines have been planted, mainly along the river valley, where grape growers can access high-quality water for irrigation.

 The region has clay, silt and chalk soil and is characterized by a sunny, desert-like climate.
 It generally receives less than 70 mm (2.8 in) of annual rainfall.
-The landscape is characterized by dry rocky terrain, steep valleys and temperate hills, cooled by strong winds from the Pacific Ocean and the Andes Mountains.
+The landscape is characterized by dry, rocky terrain, steep valleys, and temperate hills, cooled by strong winds from the Pacific Ocean and the Chilean Andes.

 Traditionally the region focused exclusively on producing Chile's trademark brandy Pisco, but today the valley's vineyards are producing bright, intensely aromatic wines, most notably Sauvignon Blanc and Syrah.